Jarvis Offutt

 First Lieutenant Jarvis Jenness Offutt (October 26, 1894 – August 13, 1918) was an American aviator from Omaha, Nebraska, who died in World War I. Offutt Air Force Base is named in his honor.

 Early life

 Born and raised in Omaha, Offutt was the younger son of Bertha (née Yost) and Charles Offutt.
 Charles (1856–1898) was an attorney and a former speaker of the Kentucky General Assembly, from Bourbon County.
 He relocated to Omaha in 1888 and married four years later.

 The middle of three children, Jarvis had an older brother (Casper) and a younger sister (Virginia).
 He attended Central High School and graduated from the Lawrenceville Preparatory School in New Jersey in 1913.
 He went to college at Yale University in Connecticut and graduated in 1917.

 Offutt was a member of Yale's Varsity Club, Glee Club, Alpha Delta Phi fraternity, and was a track man, winning his honors in the high hurdles.
-He was also inducted into the Phi Beta Kappa Society, an organization which recognizes high academic achievement.
+He was also inducted into Phi Beta Kappa society, an organization which recognizes high academic achievement.